Sibylus/OldBlog/source/_posts/2013-03-05-affordable-tips-for-sprucing-up-your-rental.markdown

 A fresh coat of paint can do wonders for a bland-looking unit.
 With that said, the actual task of painting can be time consuming and stressful if you get carried away.
 There are a couple simple solutions to this dilemma:

-1. Select a color that is neutral and stick with the color throughout the unit.
+1. Select a color that is neutral and stick with that color throughout the unit.
 2. Allow your prospective tenant to paint the unit themselves.

 The second option can be a huge selling point for your property.
 Prospective tenants love to visualize their potential new space, and the ability to paint will get their imaginative juices flowing.